 Educational videos: In the Learning & Insights section of the site, market reports are accompanied by educational articles and videos, which I found to be well put together.
 In particular, I really enjoyed the videos, which reminded of the animated educational videos found at TD Ameritrade.
 I counted only seven videos in total, but given the strong emphasis on quality, I'd be surprised if more aren't added in the future.

-ETFs, mutual funds, options: If there is a drawback to the learning experience at Chase You Invest Trade, it is the lack of topic focused content.
+ETFs, mutual funds, and options education: If there is a drawback to the learning experience at Chase You Invest Trade, it is the lack of topic focused content.
 For example, while there are several articles on ETFs and Mutual Funds, it isn't enough to pass our test of offering at least ten pieces of content to earn credit in our scoring.

 J.P.
 Morgan Self-Directed Investing is targeting current Chase Bank customers seeking an easy, convenient way to invest in the stock market.

 If are already a Chase customer and all you require are the basics to buy some shares of your favorite stock, ETF, or mutual fund, then take advantage of Chase’s free trades.
 If you don’t meet the minimum for free trades, or you desire a complete brokerage experience, there are better online brokers to choose from.